Sirisha Bandla

-Sirisha Bandla (born 1988) is an Indian American aeronautical engineer and commercial astronaut.
+Sirisha Bandla (born 1988) is an American aeronautical engineer and commercial astronaut.
 She was the Vice President of Government Affairs and Research Operations for Virgin Galactic.
 She flew on the Virgin Galactic Unity 22 mission which made her the second India-born woman to go to space and the fourth person of Indian descent ever to go past the line of space after Rakesh Sharma, Kalpana Chawla and Sunita Williams.

 Early life and education

 Bandla was born into a Telugu Hindu family in the Guntur district of Andhra Pradesh, India.
 After her birth, Bandla's family moved to Tenali, Andhra Pradesh.
 Until the age of five, Bandla split her time between her grandfather's house in Hyderabad, and her grandmother's house in Tenali.
 Bandla later moved to Houston, United States with her parents.

 Bandla received her bachelor's degree in aeronautical engineering from Purdue University.
 She subsequently achieved her master's degree in business administration from George Washington University.